socarra/automation_assessment/documentation/TestPlan.md

 ## System overview

 The site under test is located at https://automationintesting.online/  and there is an admin portal at https://automationintesting.online/admin
-Additionally there is an API collection at XXXX
+Additionally there is an API collection at https://www.postman.com/automation-in-testing/restful-booker-collections/collection/55eh7vh/restful-booker

 ### Website
 The public facing web site allows users to book or make enquiries for stays at the Shady Meadows B&B.